Layr-Labs/eigenlayer-middleware/docs/README.md

 | [`StakeRegistry.sol`](../src/StakeRegistry.sol) | Singleton | Transparent proxy |
 | [`IndexRegistry.sol`](../src/IndexRegistry.sol) | Singleton | Transparent proxy |

-The `RegistryCoordinator` keeps track of which quorums exist and have been initialized.
+The `RegistryCoordinator` and `SlashingRegistryCoordiator` keeps track of which quorums exist and have been initialized.
 It is also the primary entry point for Operators as they register for and deregister from an AVS's quorums.

 When Operators register or deregister, the registry coordinator updates that Operator's currently-registered quorums, and pushes the registration/deregistration to each of the three registries it controls:
 * `BLSApkRegistry`: tracks the aggregate BLS pubkey hash for the Operators registered to each quorum.
 Also maintains a history of these aggregate pubkey hashes.